Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

 \subsection{Introduction}

 Recently there has been a lot of discussion about universality of random matrices statistics at mesoscopic or intermediate scales.
-For instance, the proofs of the local semicircle law and the Wigner-Dyson-Gaudin-Metha conjecture, see~\cite{EY_12,BEYY_14,Erdos_14} for further references, the work~\cite{EK_14a, EK_14b} on random band matrices and the so-called Anderson metal-insulator transition, or the CLT for linear statistics of orthogonal polynomial ensembles~\cite{BD_14}.
+For instance, the proofs of the local semicircle law and the Wigner-Dyson-Gaudin-Metha conjecture, see~\cite{EY_12,BEYY_14,Erdos_14} for further references, the work~\cite{EK_14a, EK_14b} on random band matrices and the so-called Anderson metal-insulator transition, or the CLT for linear statistics of orthogonal polynomial ensembles~\cite{BD_15}.
 One motivation to investigate these models comes from E$.$ Wigner's fundamental observation that the spectral statistics of complicated quantum systems exhibit universal patterns.
 On the other hand, eigenvalues of quantum systems which are classically integrable are expected to be described by Poisson statistic~\cite{Gutzwiller}.
 Therefore, it is natural to investigate the transition from Poisson to random matrix statistics at intermediate scales.
 There are many ways to interpolate between the two point processes, for instance using Dyson's Brownian motion, one gets a determinantal process called the {\it deformed} Gaussian Unitary Ensemble~\cite{Johansson_07}.
 For this model, the transition has been investigated using mesoscopic linear statistics in~\cite{DJ_14}.
-The authors proved some CLTs with fluctuations which depends on the scale the test function samples the eigenvalues.
+The authors proved central limit theorems whose fluctuations depend on the scale the test function samples the eigenvalues.
 In this paper we will study the fluctuations of another general class of determinantal processes which interpolate between Poisson and GUE statistics that we call {\it modified} GUEs (see definition \ref{modified_GUE}).
-Instead of adding an independent matrix to the GUE, we directly {\it modify} or mollify the spectrum of the correlation kernel of the process.
+Instead of adding an independent matrix to a GUE matrix, we directly {\it modify} or mollify the spectrum of the correlation kernel of the process.
 This has the effect of introducing some extra disorder in the system while keeping the determinantal structure.
-Our main motivation to study such ensembles comes from the so-called MNS ensemble which was introduced in~\cite{MNS_94, Johansson_07} and corresponds to the joint p.d.f$.$ of the positions of a Grand-Canonical system of Free fermions at positive temperature confined in a one dimensional harmonic potential~\cite{DDMS_14}.
+Our main motivation to study such ensembles comes from the so-called MNS ensemble which was introduced by Moshe, Neuberger and Shapiro in \cite{MNS_94}, see also \cite{Johansson_07,DDMS_14}, and corresponds to the joint probability density function of the positions of a Grand-Canonical system of Free fermions at positive temperature confined in a one dimensional harmonic potential.
 In general, it is also of interest to investigate fluctuations of determinantal processes whose correlation kernels are not necessarily reproducing.